Los Angeles' RV encampments being cleared out very slowly

-Early Thursday morning, heavy equipment began tearing apart RVs parked in the Wilmington area of LA where dozens of homeless people have been living, and tossing them in garbage trucks, then with a special tow truck hauling off several more RVs.
+Heavy equipment began tearing apart RVs early Thursday parked in the Wilmington area of LA where dozens of homeless people have been living, and tossing them in garbage trucks, then with a special tow truck hauling off several more RVs.

 The dismantling of this RV encampment was part of Mayor Karen Bass’ Inside Safe program, which offers the homeless motel rooms, and the promise of a new life off the streets.